Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Introduction

-In this paper, we present \textbf{Fanar-Sadiq} a bilingual \textbf{\textit{multi-agent Islamic QA system}} built around an agentic, multi-tool architecture (see Figure~\ref{fig:fanar_sadiq_system}).
-It is explicitly designed for the heterogeneity emphasized by contemporary Islamic QA benchmarks.
-At a high level, the system \textit{(a})~classifies incoming queries into fine-grained Islamic intent types (few examples are provided in Figure \ref{fig:fanar_sadiq_pipeline_example}), \textit{(b)}~routes each query to an appropriate specialized module, and \textit{(c)}~enforces transparency and reliability via citation tracking and post-generation verification.
-Fanar-Sadiq is the Islamic AI assistant within the Fanar AI platform~\cite{fanar2024}.\footnote{\url{https://fanar.qa/}}
+Guided by this principle, in this paper, we present \textbf{\textit{Fanar-Sadiq}} a bilingual \textbf{\textit{multi-agent Islamic QA system}} built around an agentic, multi-tool architecture (see Figure~\ref{fig:fanar_sadiq_system}).
+It operationalizes intent-aware execution by first classifying Islamic queries into fine-grained intent types, including exact scripture lookup, retrieval-grounded jurisprudential QA, and rule-constrained computation.
+Examples are shown in Figure~\ref{fig:fanar_sadiq_pipeline_example}.
+It then routes each query to the appropriate specialized module and enforces transparency and reliability through citation tracking and post-generation verification.

-The contributions of this work include: \begin{itemize}[noitemsep,topsep=0em,leftmargin=1.5em,labelsep=.5em] \item A \textit{multi-agent architecture} for Islamic QA that goes beyond fixed RAG by routing queries to specialized tools and integrating evidence tracking and verification. \item A comprehensive evaluation spanning multiple public benchmarks covering both generative and multiple-choice Islamic QA. \item Our findings show that tool- and evidence-routed execution improves faithfulness, vital for Islamic QA, while remaining competitive on broader Islamic knowledge benchmarks. \end{itemize}
+This design enables intent-aware, tool-routed execution as a reliable alternative to fixed RAG for Islamic QA.
+Our contributions are: \begin{itemize}[noitemsep,topsep=0em,leftmargin=1.5em,labelsep=.5em] \item A \textit{multi-agent architecture} for Islamic QA that goes beyond fixed RAG by routing queries to specialized tools and integrating evidence tracking and verification. \item A comprehensive evaluation spanning multiple public benchmarks covering both generative and multiple-choice Islamic QA. \item Our findings show that tool- and evidence-routed execution improves faithfulness, vital for Islamic QA, while remaining competitive on broader Islamic knowledge benchmarks. \end{itemize}